golemfactory/golem-docs/src/pages/docs/creators/python/guides/application-fundamentals.md

 It usually consists of two counterparts: a requestor agent and a provider component, which work together to deliver the functionality that the requestor needs.

 In the simplest case, the provider component is a docker-like image (sometimes referred-to as "payload") running on the provider's machine.
-The image is run is a way that assures effective isolation of execution from the host.
+The image is run in a way that assures effective isolation of execution from the host.
 A single Golem application can utilize multiple such components.

 The provider payloads are orchestrated by the requestor agent, which is a piece of code talking directly to `yagna` via its REST API on the requestor's end.